Shizuku-chan

 Shizuku-chan (しずくちゃん) is a Japanese children's illustrated book series created by Q-LiA and illustrated by Ritsuko Gibo, which started in 2003.
 An anime adaptation, Pururun!
 Shizuku-chan, was produced by TMS Entertainment and debuted on TV Tokyo on October 7, 2006.
 A second season called Pururun!
 Shizuku chan Aha debuted one year later in 2007.

 A second series, Picchipichi Shizuku-chan, ran from October 2012 to September 2013.
 It was produced by Asahi Production and was broadcast on three Japanese Association of Independent Television Stations members and Kids Station.

+A spinoff manga, NiJiRo Fairy Shizuku-chan, started in 2019.
+This manga transforms the cast into humans and puts them in new stories.

 Plot

 The series revolves around a playful young child named Shizuku-chan.
 He, alongside his schoolmates, friends, and family lives a life of dangerous adventures in the Shizuku Forest.